OpenCilk/www.opencilk.org/src/doc/reference/reducers.md

 ## Reducers

 When two threads access the same object there is a risk of a _{% defn "determinacy race" %}_.
-According to the C and C++ language standards a data race is undefined behavior.
+According to the C and C++ language standards a race is undefined behavior.
 Your program can give incorrect results, crash, or worse.
 A counter may not increment reliably or a linked list may become corrupt.